ErnestL/Interview-Challenges/Vehicle-Positions/README.md

 ## How to submit your solution
  * Create a private repository on Github (free)
- * Update the README.md file to
+ * Update the README.md file:
    * Explain your problem solving approach (design decisions) and your method
    * Specify any assumptions made
  * Add the following contributors to your repository: